tripoloski1337/tripoloski1337.github.io/_posts/2019-09-09-tcache_poisoning.markdown

 	2nd malloc(128): 0x7ffedaf11040
 	We got the control

-for another example we will try to exploit this simple program by using tcache poisoning:
+for another example we will try to exploit this simple program, by using tcache poisoning:

 {% highlight c %}
 #include <stdio.h>